luvit/lit/README.md

 To connect to a remote server use the `lit up` command.
 By default it connects to `lit.luvit.io`, but can be set to any custom server like `lit up localcache.server`.
 This way it's trivial to setup a caching proxy for a lan.
-This is highly recommended for any continuious deployment systems to take network pressure off the main server and to insulate yourself from outages in the main server.
+This is highly recommended for any continuous deployment systems to take network pressure off the main server and to insulate yourself from outages in the main server.
 Also this means it's easy to setup your own custom repositories that contain private code in addition to pulling from the public